Notice of Information Practices

 If you have questions about this, please ask us.

-Your Choices and Who Descides
+Your Choices and Who Decides

 There are other situations where you have the right to make your own information privacy decisions.
-When we require and ask for your permission, you may choose to say no. If you say yes, you may change your mind at any time.
-Once you say no, we will no longer share your information unless you say so.
+When Societies require and ask for your permission, you may choose to say no. If you say yes, you may change your mind at any time.
+Once you say no, Societies will no longer share your information unless you say so.
 Your choice to say no may be subject to some limits.

 When there is a right to consent, you may make your own decisions if you are “capable”.
 You may be capable of making some information privacy decisions and not others.
 If you are not capable you will have a substitute decision-maker who will make your information decisions for you.